A global definition of quasinormal modes for Kerr-AdS Black Holes: The anti-de Sitter end

-Here $\gamma_\pm$ are redefined from Section \ref{subsubsect:boundaryoperators} to account for the additional conjugation by $s$.
+Here $\gamma_\pm$ are redefined from Section \ref{subsubsect:boundaryoperators} to account for the conjugation by $r^{-1}$.
 It is assumed that the ``principal part'' of $T(\lambda)$ (in the sense of Section \ref{subsubsect:boundaryoperators}) is independent of $\lambda$.
-Parameter-ellipticity of the operator
+Ellipticity and parameter-ellipticity of the operator